 Like any medication, antidepressants can cause side effects.
 The specific problems vary from drug to drug -- and from person to person.

-Newer antidepressants such as Prozac, Paxil, Zoloft, Effexor, Cymbalta, Viibryd, and Wellbutrin generally have fewer and less severe side effects than older drugs.
+Newer antidepressants such as SSRIs (Zoloft, Lexapro, Viibryd), SNRIs (Cymbalta, Pristiq, Fetzima), and novel medications such as Wellbutrin, Remeron, and Brintellix generally have fewer and less severe side effects than older drugs (for instance, tricyclic antidepressants such as Elavil or Tofranil).
 The side effects vary depending on the drug but can include:

 Nausea or vomiting